-- 1. Reduce the risk of cardiovascular events; - 2.
-Achieve a greater reduction in body weight and lead to better long-term weight-loss maintenance;
+- Reduce the risk of cardiovascular events; - Achieve a greater reduction in body weight and lead to better long-term weight-loss maintenance;

 Our long-term objective is to provide effective treatment for reducing excessive cardiovascular morbidity and mortality in overweight or obese adults, irrespective of whether the participants are diabetic at the beginning of the study.
 To achieve this, we will compare the effects on rates of cardiovascular disease of an intensive lifestyle and weight loss intervention program based on the traditional Mediterranean diet and including increased physical activity, energy restriction and behavioral support (intervention group) with that of a non-intensive intervention program that provides both education on the traditional Mediterranean diet for the prevention of CVD in accordance with the principles outlined in the PREDIMED trial and usual care by primary healthcare professionals (control group).
-The importance of attending visits to healthcare professionals will be provided.
+The importance of attending visits to healthcare professionals will be stressed and general recommendations on management of the metabolic syndrome will be provided.